Information about Alumni Hall Triple Rooms

-In an effort to assist tripled students through this experience, they will receive information with their room assignment before arriving on campus.
-Students will be given detailed information about what to expect as part of a tripled room, applicable refunds, furniture removal if one person moves, and how to get along with multiple roommates.
+In an effort to assist tripled students through this experience, the Office of Residential Life & Housing staff will provide information to the students prior to their arrival about what to expect and how to live with multiple roommates.
 Certain programming within the residence halls is tailored for students living in tripled housing.
 This programming is designed to take a proactive approach, with in-hall activities that support and educate residents on how to maximize their tripled housing living experience.
-In addition, the office of Residential Life and Housing are always available to help mediate any issues that may arise.
+In addition, the Office of Residential Life and Housing is always available to help mediate any issues that may arise.
 Spaces have been identified in each of the buildings for “quiet study” to ensure that residents have a quiet, comfortable place to focus on their academics.

 Frequently Asked Questions

-How long will I be assigned to a triple room?
+How long will I be assigned to an extended occupancy triple room?

-What extra furniture is in my triple room?
+What extra furniture is in my extended occupancy triple room?

 Will the furniture be removed when one of the roommates is reassigned?